nguyenbinh1612/poetry/README.md

 # poetry
-my self-published collections of poetry in Vietnamese.
+this is where my self-published collections* of poetry in Vietnamese.
+* yes, there is/will be more than one.

 copyright © Nguyễn Bình